n8willis/opentype-shaping-documents/character-tables/character-tables-khmer.md

 where an initial "Ra,Halant" sequence without the zero-width joiner otherwise would.

-The no-break space is primarily used to display those codepoints that are defined as non-spacing (marks, dependent vowels (matras), below-base consonant forms, and post-base consonant forms) in an isolated context, as an alternative to displaying them superimposed on the dotted-circle placeholder.
+The no-break space (<abbr>NBSP<.abbr>) is primarily used to display those codepoints that are defined as non-spacing (marks, dependent vowels (matras), below-base consonant forms, and post-base consonant forms) in an isolated context, as an alternative to displaying them superimposed on the dotted-circle placeholder.
 These sequences will match "NBSP,ZWJ,Halant,_Consonant_", "NBSP,_mark_", or "NBSP,_matra_".

 In addition to general punctuation, runs of Khmer text often use the danda (`U+0964`) and double danda (`U+0965`) punctuation marks from